Emily Gilmore: Role

 Emily is the wealthy matriarch of the Gilmore family and lives with her husband Richard (Edward Herrmann), a successful insurance consultant, in a mansion in Hartford, Connecticut.
 She is a member of a bridge club, country club, the Society Matron's League, and serves as the president of local chapter of the Daughters of the American Revolution.
 She goes through a succession of various cooks and maids in her home, as she often fires household staff due to her high standards.
 It is revealed that Emily attended Smith College, where she majored in History and was a member of the field hockey team.
 She met Richard at a party while she was at Smith and he was at Yale University.

 Emily's only daughter Lorelai (Lauren Graham) had run away from home as a teenager to raise her daughter Rory (Alexis Bledel) on her own, forcing Emily to remain estranged from both her daughter and granddaughter for several years until Lorelai desperately asks her parents to help pay for Rory's admission into Chilton Preparatory School.
-Emily agrees to loan Lorelai the money required on the condition that both she and Rory visit her and Richard at their home for dinner every Friday evening.
+Emily agrees to lend Lorelai the money required on the condition that both she and Rory visit her and Richard at their home for dinner every Friday evening.
 Having had a strained relationship with Lorelai ever since she decided she would be raising Rory without her parents or then-boyfriend Christopher Hayden (David Sutcliffe), Emily wants to spend as much time with Rory as possible, partially to ensure that her granddaughter receives the opportunities her mother never did.
 She uses Chilton as an opportunity to forge somewhat of a "normal" relationship between herself, Lorelai and Rory.
 Their arrangement continues when Rory graduates from Chilton and enrolls at Yale University, her grandfather's alma mater.
 Emily and Richard separate at one point during the series over a series of heated disagreements, but eventually reconcile in favor of renewing their vows.